k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 ## Masking Flow

- The masking of a sensitive data can be done by either by the [LUI sync](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) using the [LU Table Population Broadway Flow](/articles/07_table_population/14_table_population_based_Broadway.md) (which masks the data before it is saved into Fabric), or by using a Broadway flow to mask the LUI data before it is loaded to the target.
+ The masking of a sensitive data can be done either by the [LUI sync](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) using the [LU Table Population Broadway Flow](/articles/07_table_population/14_table_population_based_Broadway.md) (which masks the data before it is saved into Fabric), or by using a Broadway flow to mask the LUI data before it is loaded to the target.

-The following diagram describes the masking process of a sensitive data by the LUI sync:
+The following diagram describes the masking process of a sensitive data **by the LUI sync**:

 ![masking flow](images/masking_flow.png)

-The following diagram describes the masking process of a sensitive data before loading the data to the target:
+The following diagram describes the masking process of a sensitive data **before loading the data to the target**:

 ![masking flow](images/masking_flow_load_to_target.png)